jduffield65/coppafish/docs/config.md

 * **intensity**: *maybe_number*.

 	Final accepted reference and OMP spots both require `intensity > thresholds[intensity]`.
-If not given, will be set to same value as `call_spots['gene_efficiency_intensity_thresh']`. intensity for a really intense spot is about 1 so intensity_thresh should be less than this.
+If not given, will be set to same value as `nb.call_spots.gene_efficiency_intensity_thresh`. intensity for a really intense spot is about 1 so intensity_thresh should be less than this.

 	Default: `None`